SPECIALIZES IN B-TO-B

 You will normally have money transferred to your bank account within two working days of taking payment from your customer.
 Some merchant accounts can qualify to have funds deposited the next working day.
 Note that funding times is something that came up in some customer complaints.
 A few reviewers commented that funds were not always available when promised.

 This is where things get a little tricky, and a big part of the complaints in North American Bancard reviews.
-Like all processors, NAB prices its services on a “per transaction” basis.
-That means any payment you take with a credit or debit card will have a percentage fee applied to it for NAB’s services.
+Like all processors, NAB prices its services on a “per business” basis.

 If you look back at the screenshot of North American’s homepage, you’ll see that the company claims “low rates” starting at 0.29%.
 It’s very important to note that this DOES NOT mean that you’ll pay 0.29% to process transactions.
 “Rates” are only one part of the total cost of credit card processing, and are easily manipulated.
 Additionally, the starting rates North American publishes indicate a tiered pricing model – an opaque and expensive type of pricing.
 The second North American website lists rates “starting at” 0.19% so the same caveat applies.
 You will pay much more than 0.19% of each transaction.